zoetyu/workshop-ws-04-30-cool-apis/README.md

 yarn
 ```

 Great.
-We'll leave it to Tim to explain how all of this works, but all you really need to know is that `src/server.js` is where our server lives.
+We'll leave it to Tim to explain how all of this works in depth, but all you really need to know is that `src/server.js` is where our server lives.
 When we run this server from the command line (using `yarn start`) our app "listens" on port 9090 for incoming requests

-If you open up `src/server.js`, you'll this on line 25:
+If you open up `src/server.js`, you'll see this on line 25:

 ```javascript
 app.post('/', upload.single('file'), (req, res, next) => { ...